luisdelotavo/luisdelotavo/README.md

 <img src="./header.png" alt="Hi, I'm Luis">

 <h2 align="left"> Introducing, Luis Delotavo </h2>
 Welcome to my profile!
 Currently, I'm a student at Western University based in London, Ontario.
-I like to create innovative softwares and technologies with a simple, user-friendly interface.
+I like to create innovative software and technologies with a simple, user-friendly interface.
 I'm also passionate about artificial intelligence and machine learning applications, exploring ways where I can integrate them in potential markets.
 Learn more about me on the bottom left of my GitHub profile where you can see my socials and personal website.
 Thanks for visiting!

 <!--